Pebbles, Volume 12: The World

 Pebbles, Volume 12: The World is a compilation album featuring psychedelic and garage rock musical artists from outside North America and the UK that were active in the 1960s.
-It is a compact disc installment of the Pebbles series and was released on AIP Records on October 5, 1999 (see 1999 in music).
+It is a compact disc installment of the Pebbles series and was released on AIP Records on October 5, 1999 (see 1999 in music)..
+The music on this album has no relation to Pebbles, Volume 12 (LP), released in 1983.

 Though the album specifies that all the recordings were produced outside North America and the UK, the Rokes, the Shamrocks, and the Scorpions were originally British outfits that moved abroad across continental Europe.
 Despite the geographically wide-array of material, most of the groups were heavily influenced by bands of the British Invasion.
 Musical highlights include the Shamrocks' R&B single, "Midnight Train", which was not included on their cult classic album.
-A unique French cover version of John Mayall's "I'm Your Witchdoctor", retitled "Curieux Docteur", is performed by Noel Deschamps.
+A French cover version of John Mayall's "I'm Your Witchdoctor", retitled "Curieux Docteur", is performed by Noel Deschamps.
 Additionally, Sir Henry and His Butlers' "Pretty Style" exhibits psychedelic pop and exotic sitar instrumentals.

 Pebbles, Volume 12: The World was the first reissue for nearly all of its contents.
 Although some of the songs are covered by other artists to an extent that they are more common than others, the album also marks the most commercially accessible release of the material in the U.S. and the UK.